mixu/gluejs/readme.md

-# gluejs - features
+# gluejs

+A CommonJS-based build system with a chainable API

+### Features

-- Build scripts are written directly in Node, allowing for more optimized builds
+- Build scripts are written directly in Node - easy to customize and add your own processing
 - lightweight, uses same require() implementation as browserbuild
 - render() to console, or directly to a HTTP request
 - include() any files or directories and blacklist by regexp using exclude()